-Helminth parasitology has proven to be one of the fastest growing research areas across a spectrum of scientific activities from genomics, immunology and tropical medicine.
+Helminth parasitology has proven to be one of the fast-moving and inter-disciplinary research areas across a spectrum of scientific activities from genomics, immunology and tropical medicine.
 With rapidly increasing sequence information, new drug development for therapy, and intricate host-parasite molecular interactions, research on these organisms and the diseases they cause is becoming ever more exciting and relevant to global health.
 A key element in the success of helminth research has been the collaborative and interactive community of investigators working in this field.

-Conferences on the Molecular and Cellular Biology of Helminth Parasites have been an integral part of the rapid development of this whole field.
-The conference series started with the first two meetings in Edinburgh in 1997 and 1999, and moved to the island of Hydra, Greece in 2002.
-Subsequent conferences have been held in Hydra in 2005, 2008, 2010, 2012, 2014 and 2015.
+This Conference series on the Molecular and Cellular Biology of Helminth Parasites has been an integral part of the rapid development of this whole field.
+The Conference started with the first two meetings in Edinburgh in 1997 and 1999, and moved to the island of Hydra, Greece in 2002.
+Subsequent conferences have been held in Hydra in 2005, 2008, 2010, 2012, and then annually since 2014.

 All major areas of helminth research are included, in 12 thematic sessions.
-An important aspect of this meeting, is the interface between parasite biologists and investigators from worm model systems such as C. elegans, which is proving highly effective at bringing new blood and fresh perspectives into the field.
+An important aspect of this meeting, is the interface between parasite biologists and investigators from worm model systems such as C. elegans, which is proving highly effective at bringing new blood and fresh perspectives into the topic.
+We also promote interactions with endemic country researchers and promote new investigators entering the field.
 The Conferences offer a special atmosphere of concentrated science, interactive discussions and generous opportunities for informal follow-ups.

 Delegates outside the Bratsera Hotel